 The best way to learn lawn bowls is by playing it.
-Here is our rundown of the basic rules of the game, once you understand these you can get out into the greens and learn the rest as you go!
+Here is our rundown of the basic rules of lawn bowls, once you understand these you can get out into the greens and learn the rest as you go!

 Here are the basic items needed for a game of bowls:

-- The Jack - small ball.
-Usually white, sometimes yellow.
+The jack is a small ball - usually white, but sometimes yellow.
 Used as the target in the game.
-1 is required
+One is required for a game of bowls.

-- Bowls (balls) - these are larger balls (referred to as “bowls” or “woods”) that players use to roll towards the jack.
+These are larger balls (referred to as “bowls” or “woods”) that players use to roll towards the jack.
 They weigh no more than 3.5 pounds and are weighted on one side which allows them to curve.
 The weighted side has a stamp on it so you know which side is which.
 The number of bowls each player requires differs depending on the number of players.
-This is covered later

-- Mats - two mats are required.
-Usually made of rubber, and are roughly the size 2 of a door mat.
+Two mats are required for a game, one is placed at either end of the green.
+Mats are made of rubber, and are roughly the size of a door mat.

 Scoring the Game